gurleensethi/yurl/docs/variables.md

 ## User Input

 Variables are sourced from a **variable set**.
-If a variable doesn't exist in the variable set, user is explicitly prompted to enter the value for that value.
+If a variable doesn't exist in the variable set, user is explicitly prompted to enter the value for that variable.

 ```yaml title="http.yaml"
 requests: